Webpage Update: September 2018 – More than 8,000 lawsuits have been filed against Monsanto.

 If you endured illnesses or injuries following the use of Roundup, you are not to blame – the manufacturer of the product should be held liable to the fullest extent of the law.
 As well, farmers should not be held liable for crops tainted by the weed killer, when the corporation selling it was blatantly aware of its risks.

-The attorneys at Oshman & Mirisola have decades of combined legal experience helping those who have been hurt from toxic, defective and dangerous products such as Roundup weed killer.
+The attorneys at The Oshman Firm have decades of combined legal experience helping those who have been hurt from toxic, defective and dangerous products such as Roundup weed killer.

 We fight for our clients, take care of them and ensure they receive the assistance they need and deserve to improve their quality of life.